CAC ON YOUR Mac INSTALL CHECKLIST PAGE

 If you have the SCR3500A P/N:905430-1 CAC reader, you may need to install this driver, as the one that installs automatically will not work.
 Hold the control key [on your keyboard] when clicking the .pkg file [with your mouse], select [the word] Open

-Step 3: Verify which version of MacOS is installed on your computer
+Step 3: Verify which version of MacOS do you have?

 Step 3a: Click the Apple Icon in the upper left corner of your desktop and select "About This Mac"